 Below: 1st photo - a Smooth Sumac leaf with a number of galls.
 2nd photo - Galls are large and frequently with reddish tints.
 3rd photo - the inside of a gall with young aphids.

 Notes: Staghorn Sumac is native to the eastern half of North America.
 In Minnesota it is found in most counties in the eastern half of the state, with scattered exceptions, such as Lake and Cook.
 You will see it in large stands along many metro freeways.
 Staghorn Sumac was not indigenous to the original part of the Garden, but it may have been to Wirth Park.
 Eloise Butler first reported planting it on Oct.
 9, 1918 with plants sourced from Fort Snelling; again in Oct.
 1919 sourced from Meadowbrook along the Luce Line RR and in Oct.
 1920 from Minnehaha.
+More plants were added in 1921, '22, '23, '24, '25, '26, and '27.
 It was also listed on Martha Crone's 1951 Census of Garden plants.

 Lore: Densmore (Ref. #5) reports some use of the plant among the Minnesota Chippewa.
 A decoction of the flowers would be taken for stomach pain.
 Also, they would use the inner bark and pulp of R. hirta and R. glabra to make various yellow dyes.
 Mrs. Grieve (Ref. #7) also has many other details in her book.